hashicorp/packer/website/source/docs/builders/qemu.html.md

 -   `headless` (boolean) - Packer defaults to building QEMU virtual machines by launching a GUI that shows the console of the machine being built.
 When this value is set to true, the machine will start without a console.

+    You can still see the console if you make a note of the VNC display number chosen, and then connect using `vncviewer -Shared <host>:<display>`

 -   `http_directory` (string) - Path to a directory to serve using an HTTP server.
 The files in this directory will be available over HTTP that